 Final Thoughts about Traveling to Mexico with a Dog or Cat

 If you’re flying into Mexico, your airline may require a health certificate and rabies vaccine certificate.
 You’ll also need to secure your pet in an appropriate airline-acceptable carrier or kennel.
-This makes flying to Mexico with a pet a bit more complicated than driving or walking across the border.
+This makes flying to Mexico with a pet a bit more complicated.

 It’s important to note that the rules for traveling with your pet to Mexico and bringing them back to your home country can change at any time and without notice.
 Airline rules can change as well.
 The rules also vary from airline to airline.
 Before your trip, you’ll want to check to make sure you know all of the rules and that you have all of your documents in order.

 Some ports of entry are looser with the rules than others.
 When walking or driving into Mexico, there is a chance that nobody even mentions your dog.
 You might be able to walk across the border with your dog on a leash.
 Some ports of entry are much more strict.
 When flying into Mexico, customs may thoroughly inspect your dog.
 Customs may confiscate dog food and bedding.